vmware/terraform-provider-vra/website/docs/r/vra_catalog_source_blueprint.html.markdown

 ---
 layout: "vra"
-page_title: "VMware vRealize Automation: Resource vra_catalog_source_blueprint"
+page_title: "VMware Aria Automation: Resource vra_catalog_source_blueprint"
-description: A resource that can be used to create a vRealize Automation catalog source of type cloud template (blueprint).
+description: A resource that can be used to create a catalog source of type cloud template (blueprint).
 ---

-# Resource: vra\_catalog\_source\_blueprint
+# Resource: vra_catalog_source_blueprint

-Creates a VMware vRealize Automation catalog source resource of type cloud template, formerly known as a blueprint.
+Creates a catalog source resource of type cloud template (blueprint).

 ## Example Usages

 The following example shows how to create a catalog source resource.

 ```hcl
 resource "vra_catalog_source_blueprint" "this" {